albertodebortoli/rubiks-cube-solution/README.md

 # Introduction

 Here I explain my technique to solve the Rubik's Cube.
 I consider it the simplest, easiest and quickest way to learn-how-to-solve a cube.
 Mastering this technique you'll be able to solve a cube in c.a.
 1 minute and 40 seconds.
+Here is a [video](https://www.youtube.com/watch?v=3YLt8ULE2jc) where I made it in 1:45.5.
-Not so good but still decent to impress someone.
+Not too good but still decent to impress someone.
 Practice and you'll master it.
 Follow rigorously every single word in this guide, if you miss a sentence or a step you're not going to do it and you'll give up shortly.

 ```
               --- --- ---